 Tuesday Night Music Club

-Sheryl Crow’s debut album is named for the group of musicians who convened every Tuesday night to work on her material.
-The first single, ‘Leaving Las Vegas’ wasn’t successful, but ‘All I Wanna Do’, belatedly released in April 1994, and based on Wyn Cooper’s poem ‘Fun’, propelled Crow into the big time.
+Sheryl Crow’s debut album is named for the group of musicians who convened every Tuesday night to work on material.
+The sessions were organised by Bill Bottrell, who’d previously worked with Madonna, Tom Petty, and Electric Light Orchestra – he produced this record.
+Crow’s first single, ‘Leaving Las Vegas’ was unsuccessful.
+The third single ‘All I Wanna Do’, belatedly released in April 1994, and based on Wyn Cooper’s poem ‘Fun’, propelled Crow into the big-time.

-Tuesday Night Music Club successfully launched Sheryl Crow as a solo artist, but her next two records are much stronger.
+Tuesday Night Music Club successfully launched Sheryl Crow’s career, but her next two records are much stronger.